Borstal: India

 In India, nine states, namely Himachal Pradesh, Jharkhand, Karnataka, Kerala, Maharashtra, Punjab, Rajasthan, Tamil Nadu, and Telangana, have borstal schools in their respective jurisdictions.
 Tamil Nadu had the highest capacity, at 678 inmates (as of 2014).
 Himachal Pradesh and Kerala are the only states that have the capacity to lodge female inmates in two of their borstal schools.
 There are no borstal schools in any of the union territories.

 Ireland

 In Ireland the Criminal Justice Act, 1960 (Section 12) removed the term "borstal" from official use.
 This was part of a policy to broaden the system from reform and training institutions to a place of detention for youths between 17 and 21 for any sentence which carried a prison term.
-The only borstal in the state was based for most of its existence in Clonmel, in County Tipperary.
+The only borstal was Clonmel Borstal, in County Tipperary.
 Founded in 1906, it finally closed in 1956, when the remaining detainees were transferred to the newly established St. Patrick's Institution in Dublin.
 Industrial schools performed a similar function to borstals.